LIT-Protocol/docs/docs/Support/faq.md

 ### 1. Does the SDK work with Typescript?

-Yes, you can find Lit JS SDK V2 [here](https://github.com/LIT-Protocol/js-sdk).
+Yes, you can find the latest Lit JS SDK version [here](https://github.com/LIT-Protocol/js-sdk).
 The older JavaScript library [lit-js-sdk](https://github.com/LIT-Protocol/lit-js-sdk) has been deprecated as of March 2023.

 ### 2. Are there fees for using Lit?
 What about rate limits?